typst-community/glossarium/README.md

 > Glossarium is based in great part of the work of [Sébastien d'Herbais de Thun](https://github.com/Dherse) from his master thesis available at: <https://github.com/Dherse/masterproef>.
 His glossary is available under the MIT license [here](https://github.com/Dherse/masterproef/blob/main/elems/acronyms.typ).

 Glossarium is a simple, easily customizable typst glossary inspired by [LaTeX glossaries package](https://www.ctan.org/pkg/glossaries) .
-You can see an example showing the different features in [`example.typ`](example/example.typ).
+You can see various examples showcasing the different features in the `examples` folder.

 ![Screenshot](.github/example.png)